-Figure 8: Changing the regime of combustion with optimization
+Figure 8.
+Changing the regime of combustion with optimisation.

-In the case of lignite fired boilers the horizontal balancing of the air-fuel ratio at the burner level further contributes to this improvement as shown in Figure 9 (top).
-The optimizer narrows the band air-fuel band at which the different burners operate.
+In the case of lignite-fired boilers the horizontal balancing of the air-fuel ratio at the burner level further contributes to this improvement as shown in Figure 9 (top).
+The optimiser narrows the band air-fuel band at which the different burners operate.

 This is not quite as simple a task since the mill temperatures must be kept under control.
-The mill temperature is governed by the primary air, the coal load (feeder speed), the mill speed and the classifier settings.
-Commonly, the primary air adjustment is used to control the mill temperature, since the coal feeders have to maintain a through-put according to the unit load demand while the classifier settings have to ensure a coal size spectrum that is optimal for combustion.
-The optimizer uses an ensemble of models for each mill that are continuously adapted taking account of degradation, wear & tear and coal quality changes.
-The lower part of Figure 9 shows that the optimizer can handle this constraint with ease.
+The mill temperature is governed by primary air, coal load (feeder speed), mill speed and the classifier settings.
+Commonly, the primary air adjustment is used to control mill temperature, since the coal feeders have to maintain a through-put according to the unit load demand while the classifier settings have to ensure a coal size spectrum that is optimal for combustion.
+The optimiser uses an ensemble of models for each mill that are continuously adapted taking account of degradation, wear and tear and coal quality changes.
+The lower part of Figure 9 shows that the optimiser can handle this constraint with ease.